multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 #### Data
 Our focus is on recordings that have been made by widespread and cheap video cameras, e.g. GoPro.
 We use a dataset specifically recorded at a sport faculty facility and continuously completed by students and teachers.
 This dataset is constituted of player-centered videos recorded in natural conditions without markers or sensors.
-It comprises 20 table tennis strokes, and a rejection class.
+It comprises 20 table strokes, and a rejection class.
 The problem is hence a typical research topic in the field of video indexing: for a given recording, we need to label the video by recognizing each stroke appearing in it.

 #### Ground truth